 Sometimes this service may take higher or (100%) CPU usage on your desktop or laptop computer and prevent your other programs from working normally.
 This guide explains some tips and tricks about SearchFilterHost file/service and how to fix errors/issues related to it.

-If you want to locate this service, you can see it as SearchFilterHost.exe process running in task manager.
-This search service consumes some system resources like CPU.
+If you want to locate this service, you can see it as a SearchFilterHost.exe process running in the task manager.
+This search service consumes some system resources like the CPU.
 Should we disable this service?
 Or Is it a Virus?
 Read along to find the answer to your queries.

-SerachFilterHost.exe is a native Windows service, and it should not be disabled since doing so will make your system to slow down significantly.
-The other associated files along with serachfilterhost.exe that consume system resources are SearchProtocolHost.exe and SearchIndexer.exe.
+SerachFilterHost.exe is a native Windows service, and it should not be disabled since doing so will slow your system down significantly.
+The other associated files, along with serachfilterhost.exe, that consume system resources are SearchProtocolHost.exe and SearchIndexer.exe.